indiesoftby/defold-yagames/README.md

 ## Sitelock

 It's a good idea to protect your HTML5 game from simple copy-pasting to another website.
-YaGames has Sitelock API for that purpose.
+The YaGames extension has Sitelock API for that purpose.
 It's simple, but it's better than nothing.

 By default, it checks hostnames `yandex.net` (CDN of the Yandex.Games) and `localhost` (for local debugging).